nibble0101/algorithms/README.md

 # algorithms

-This is where i write code as i learn algorithms.
+This is the code i write as i learn algorithms.